 The provider survey indicated that Homer's existing recreation and culture programming and facilities are supported by a number of sources.
 In general, that support is stable or growing more often than it is in decline.
-These findings suggest that providers effectively are managing day-to-day their operations.
+These findings suggest that providers are effectively their day-to-day managing operations.